billbill100/Trigger-Timer/README.md

 # Trigger-Timer
 Sound, light or manual activated flash delay to capture high speed photography.
 Also operates solenoids for water drop collisions.

+There are many pre-made and DIY trigger trap, time delay & water splash projects available.
+I aim to make this the best, using the latest (but cheaply available) microcontroller, full colour display and modules, negating the need to manufacture pcbs or use unsightly breadboards.

+Will have every feature & option I can think of, but any extra functionality required, I can add at users requests.

 coming soon.

 An easy DIY project to build a top quality, but cheap trigger timer for your camera.